Style (2016 film)

-Style is a 2016 Indian Malayalam-language action thriller film directed by Binu Sadanandan starring Unni Mukundan, Tovino Thomas, Priyanka Kandwal, Master Ilhan, Shine Tom Chacko and Balu Varghese in the leading roles.
+Style is a 2016 Indian Malayalam-language action thriller film directed by Binu Sadanandan starring Unni Mukundan, Tovino Thomas, Priyanka Kandwal, Balu Varghese, Master Ilhan and Shine Tom Chacko and in the leading roles.
 Mumbai-based model Priyanka Kandwal debuted as a heroine in the film.
-Jassie Gift wrote the songs and Rahul Raj composed the background score.
-The film, edited by National Award winner Vivek Harshan, was released on 2 January 2016.
-Despite receiving negative reviews, the film was a commercial success.
+The film was released on 2 January 2016. the film was a commercial success.

 Premise

-Tom, a young automobile mechanic, falls in love with Diya.
-After an accident, a powerful don named Edgar comes into their lives.
+Tom, a young car tuner, falls in love with Diya.
+After a minor accident, a powerful don named Edgar comes into their lives.
 A rivalry between Tom and Edgar leads to Edgar's humiliation.